Religious trauma syndrome: Growing awareness

-24th May – Religious Trauma Day
+24 May – Religious Trauma Day

 Religious Trauma Day was initiated in Sweden in 2023 to draw attention to the trauma caused by growing up in or leaving a religious community.
-The date 24th May is symbolically chosen.
-It is the same day that the congregation Word of Life celebrated its 40th anniversary.
-Word of Life is a controversial congregation that, especially during the 80s/90s, stood for a charismatic theology that attracted attention in the media and other Christian communities; many members left with trauma.
-Behind the initiative for the religious trauma day was a working group of 150 people with a background in all different types of Christian communities - from the Church of Sweden, the Salvation Army and the Pentecostal Church to Jehovah's Witnesses and the Mormon Church, as well as a network in social media with over 1000 people deconstructing their faith.
+The date 24 May is symbolically chosen: it is the same day that the neo-charismatic Christian Word of Life congregation celebrated its 40th anniversary.
+Word of Life is a controversial congregation that, especially during the 1980s and 1990s, stood for a charismatic theology that attracted attention in the media and other Christian communities; many members left with trauma.
+Behind the initiative for the religious trauma day was a working group of 150 people with a background in all different types of Christian communities—from the Church of Sweden, The Salvation Army and the Pentecostal Church to Jehovah's Witnesses and The Church of Jesus Christ of Latter-day Saints, as well as a network on social media comprising over 1000 people deconstructing their faith.
 A petition signed by 89 people was published in Aftonbladet, Sweden's largest evening newspaper.
-Karin Fahlström, initiator of the theme day, who grew up in the Word of Life, was interviewed by TV4 News together with a psychologist specialized in religious trauma and the general secretary of Sweden's Christian Council.
+Karin Fahlström, initiator of the theme day, who grew up in the Word of Life, was interviewed by TV4 News together with a psychologist specializing in religious trauma and the general secretary of Sweden's Christian Council.
 In 2024, a Swedish online conference on religious trauma was organized in collaboration with the study association Bilda.
-The Religious Trauma Day is a recurring theme day that has spread to the other Nordic countries.
+Religious Trauma Day is a recurring awareness day that has spread to the other Nordic countries.

 Further research

 To recognize RTS, it is not necessary to say that all religion and spirituality is harmful.
 It appears that certain kinds of religion, typically fundamentalist and patriarchal, have both toxic teachings and toxic practices.
 The damage done is through these mechanisms.

 In 2019, the Religious Trauma Institute was founded by therapists Laura Anderson and Brian Peck.
-Currently, the institute is conducting a survey on what they are calling Adverse Religious Experiences.
-While this will provide a point of comparison to the research on Adverse Childhood Experiences, there is a need for longitudinal studies to examine actual patterns of causation.
+Currently, the institute is conducting a survey on what they are calling adverse religious experiences.
+While this will provide a point of comparison to the research on adverse childhood experiences, there is a need for longitudinal studies to examine actual patterns of causation.